ClickHouse/ClickHouse/docs/en/operations/performance/sampling_query_profiler.md

 To analyze the `trace_log` system table:

 - Install the `clickhouse-common-static-dbg` package.
+See [Install from DEB Packages](../../getting_started/install.md#install-from-deb-packages).
 - Allow introspection functions.

     For security reasons introspection functions are disabled by default.